wkhere/stackless/Doc/library/optparse.rst

 Raising errors in a callback
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The callback function should raise OptionValueError if there are any problems with the option or its argument(s).  :mod:`optparse` catches this and terminates the program, printing the error message you supply to stderr.
+The callback function should raise :exc:`OptionValueError` if there are any problems with the option or its argument(s).  :mod:`optparse` catches this and terminates the program, printing the error message you supply to stderr.
 Your message should be clear, concise, accurate, and mention the option at fault.
 Otherwise,